lauraursu/SaaS_comparison/README.md

 ### Running the Project
 Live version: [link to Heroku](https://omnicompare-ul.herokuapp.com/index.php)
 From the repo:
 Using XAMPP:
-1. Copy the project in your htdocs dir.
+1. Copy the project in your <b>htdocs</b> dir.
 2. Start XAMPP and Start Apache & MySql.
 3. Go to PhpMyAdmin and run backend/saas_db.sql to creat and populate the database.
-4. Open the includes/connect_to_db.php file and change hostname to localhost, username to root, password to "" and database to saas_db.
+4. Open the includes/connect_to_db.php file and change hostname to localhost, username to root, password to "" and database to saas_db (you can look at this data in your PhpMyAdmin).
 You should now be able to connect to this database.
 5. Open http://localhost/SaaS/index.php :)